 Justin Turner QCCalled to the bar 1992 Took silk 2009 Silk

 Justin Turner’s practice is concerned with all areas of intellectual property and other commercial disputes with a technical character.
 His technical background (a PhD in immunology) has resulted in a major part of his practice being concerned with biotechnology.
-He has presented cases relating to computer software, financial derivatives, electrical engineering, wind turbines, telecoms, industrial process chemistry, ship building and the oil industry.
+He has also presented cases relating to computer software, financial derivatives, electrical engineering, wind turbines, telecoms, industrial process chemistry, ship building and the oil industry.
 He appears in the UK courts, the European Patent Office and the Court of Justice of the EU.
 He represents clients in international arbitration.
 In addition to general IP matters Justin has significant experience of damages inquiries, jurisdictional disputes, Arrow declaratory relief and anti-doping violations.

 Justin was voted IP/IT Silk of the Year by Chambers and Partners in 2016.
 He has been described as “an outstanding advocate and a very clever scientist” with a “fantastic mix of strategic ability and a keen eye for detail” who has also been praised for his ability as a cross-examiner (Chambers and Partners).

 Justin Turner has recently represented Regeneron in relation to its patents for transgenic (reverse chimeric) human-antibody-producing mice: the leading case on insufficiency.
 He represented Genentech in relation to its patent to IL17 A/F and Gilead Sciences in its litigation with Idenix concerning sofosbuvir (Solvaldi) anti-HCV therapy.
 He has also represented Warner Lambert before the Court of Appeal in the leading case on the correct construction of second medical use patents.
 He has been in many of the leading cases concerning interim injunctive relief including Novartis v Hospira and SmithKline Beecham v Apotex.

 Justin Turner formerly sat on GTAC, the gene therapy advisory committee which is responsible for approving gene therapy and stem cell clinical trials in the UK.
-He is a director of UKAD, the United Kingdom anti-doping agency, which carries out the testing of athletes and brings proceedings for breech of WADA anti-doping violations.
+He was formerly a director of UKAD, the United Kingdom anti-doping agency, which carries out the testing of athletes and brings proceedings for breech of WADA anti-doping violations.
 He currently sits on the governing council of University College London (UCL)